alphamarket/rails-acu/README.md

   puts 'You are either `admin` or `client`' end

-# DO NOT executes the block if current user identified as either `:guest`
+# DO NOT execute the block if current user identified as `:guest`
 acu_except [:guest] do
   puts 'Except `:guest`s anyone else can execute this code' end